Leonardo3 Museum – The World of Leonardo tickets & tours | Price comparison

 How long should I plan for Leonardo3 Museum?

-Plan at least 60 minutes at Leonardo3 Museum.
-If you want to test many interactive stations and use the audio guide, 90 minutes is usually more comfortable.
+Plan at least 60 minutes.
+If you want to test several interactive machines, use the audio guide, or visit with children, 90 minutes feels more comfortable.

 Read more.

-Are there original paintings by Leonardo da Vinci?
+Are there original Leonardo da Vinci paintings inside?

 Read more.